SoumyaGanesh12/SoumyaGanesh12/README.md

 ✨ In my free time, I enjoy **listening to music, walking, and cooking**.
 I love discussing **life, different perspectives, and personal growth**, always striving to learn and evolve.

-🔗 Feel free to reach out—whether it’s for tech discussions, collaborations, or just a quick chat! 🚀
+🔗 Feel free to reach out - whether it’s for tech discussions, collaborations, or just a quick chat! 🚀